 Background: A 1973 North Carolina law that banned most abortions after 20 weeks of pregnancy is currently unenforceable after federal judges struck it down as unconstitutional in 2019 and 2021.
 Instead, abortions can be performed until fetal viability.
 A state law approved in 2015 provides for post-viability abortions only in a “medical emergency,” which means the woman would die or face a “serious risk” of substantial and irreversible physical impairment without the procedure.

 Effect of Supreme Court ruling: Now that Roe v.
 Wade has been overturned, the 20-week ban could be restored.
 Legal experts say formal action would have to be taken to cancel the earlier court rulings striking it down.
-Republican legislative leaders late Friday asked state Attorney General Josh Stein, a Democrat and abortion rights supporter whose agency’s lawyers defended the 20-week law, to act.
+On the day of the ruling, Republican legislative leaders asked state Attorney General Josh Stein, a Democrat and abortion rights supporter whose agency’s lawyers defended the 20-week law, to demand the ban’s injunction be lifted.
 Otherwise, they said they would seek to intervene.
+Stein hasn’t committed to going to court, telling lawmakers on July 1 that a ”thorough legal review” of the matter may take weeks to complete.
+Separately, Cooper signed an executive order on July 6 that shields out-of-state abortion patients from extradition and prohibits agencies under his control from assisting other states’ prosecutions of abortion patients who travel to North Carolina for the procedure.

-What’s next: Republican General Assembly leaders don’t plan to consider additional abortion restrictions during the soon-to-end legislative session, meaning a likely intensification of electoral efforts to gain the five additional seats the GOP needs to reach veto-proof margins come 2023.
-Cooper and other Democrats already are making abortion rights a key campaign pitch.
-Abortion politics are also expected to figure in two state Supreme Court seat elections in November.
+What’s next: Republican General Assembly leaders didn’t consider additional abortion restrictions in their legislative session that ended July 1.
+The party will likely intensify its efforts in this year's elections to gain the five additional seats it needs for veto-proof margins.
+Cooper and other Democrats already are making abortion rights a key campaign issue.
+Abortion politics also are expected to figure into two state Supreme Court elections in November.
 Republicans would gain a majority on the court if they win at least one of them.

-Political control: North Dakota has a legislature dominated by Republicans who want to ban abortion, and the GOP governor had hoped to see Roe v.
+Political control: North Dakota has a Legislative Assembly dominated by Republicans who want to ban abortion, and the GOP governor had hoped to see Roe v.
 Wade wiped off the books in favor of state’s rights.

-Effect of Supreme Court ruling: North Dakota has a trigger law that will shut down the state’s sole abortion clinic in Fargo after 30 days.
+Effect of Supreme Court ruling: North Dakota has a trigger law that will shut down the state’s sole abortion clinic in Fargo after 30 days, though the state’s sole abortion clinic filed a lawsuit in early July seeking to ban the law from taking effect.
 That 2007 state law makes it a felony to perform an abortion unless necessary to prevent the pregnant woman’s death or in cases of rape or incest.
 Violators could be punished with a five-year prison sentence and a $10,000 fine.
+The Red River Women’s Clinic argues that the ban violates the rights to life, safety and happiness guaranteed by the state constitution that protect the right to abortion.
+The suit also questions Attorney General Drew Wrigley’s statement that the ban would take effect July 28.
+The clinic argued that the Supreme Court released its opinion on June 24 but has not yet issued its judgment, which it said is a necessary step to trigger the state ban.

 Political control: The Ohio Legislature is controlled by Republicans who support restricting or banning abortions, and the Republican governor backs those efforts.
 He is up for reelection this year against a former mayor who supports abortion rights.